 Jacobs University’s primary commitment, besides offering a first-class education, is to keep its community – students, staff, partners, and guests – safe and healthy.

-With regard to the ongoing global spread of COVID-19, Jacobs University has taken intensive measures to prevent and protect all students, guests and staff members at an early stage.
+With regard to the ongoing global spread of COVID-19, Jacobs University has taken intensive measures to protect all students, guests and staff members at a very early stage.

-Already in January, Jacobs University established an internal coronavirus task force in which members of all areas of the university are represented.
-The Managing Director and the Head of Campus Security are leading this task force, which meets on a daily basis, monitors available data and all developments in regards to the virus, decides on further measures and prepares their implementation.
-This includes gathering information and recommendations from the "World Health Organization", the "Robert Koch Institute", one of the most important bodies for the safeguarding of public health in Germany, and the "Gesundheitsamt Bremen” (Bremen’s Health Office).
+Already in January 2020, Jacobs University established an internal coronavirus task force in which members of all areas of the university are represented.
+Consisting of various departments this task force monitors available data and all developments in regards to the virus off-campus and on-campus, decides on further measures and prepares their implementation.
+This includes gathering information and recommendations from the "World Health Organization", the "Robert Koch Institute", one of the most important bodies for the safeguarding of public health in Germany, the Federal Ministry of Health and the "Gesundheitsamt Bremen” (Bremen’s Health Office).

-Ensuring health and safety means taking actions that aim to limit exposure of Jacobs community members to the virus, imposing social distancing where appropriate, and generally elevating preventive hygiene practices across the campus.
+Ensuring health and safety means taking actions that aim to limit exposure of Jacobs community members to the virus, imposing social distancing, and generally elevating preventive hygiene practices across the campus.

 Jacobs University developed its hygiene, safety, health and supply concepts for students and employees early on.
 With only a few Corona cases on campus over the last year and exclusively among returning travelers, these measures have proven to be extraordinarily successful, reliable, and sustainable.